Kiuliumov/GDBOT/README.md

 Contributions are welcome!
 If you'd like to contribute to this project, please fork the repository, make your changes, and submit a pull request.

 ## Disclaimer
 This bot is not affiliated with or endorsed by RobTop Games.
+If you have any questions you can feel free to contact me!